smmckay/quex-mirror/doc/source/basic-concepts/lexical-state-machine.rst

    Pattern matching via DFA.

-For pattern matching the data from the sequential stream are taken as events to the state machine.
-Figure :ref:`fig:state-machine-for-pattern-matching` shows a state machine graph, where a circle represents a state and the arrows possible state transitions.
+For pattern matching a sequential stream feeds data acting as events into the state machine.
+Figure :ref:`fig:state-machine-for-pattern-matching` shows a state machine graph where a circle represents a state and the arrows possible state transitions.
 A double circle indicates an acceptance state.
 The depicted state machine can detect the word 'fun'.
 Any aggregation of two or more lowercase letters is identified as a 'WORD'.
 A sequence of characters 'f', 'u', and 'n' guides from the initial state to state 3.
 Any non-letter in that state would cause an else transition, notifying that 'FUN' has been found.
 A longer sequence such as 'fund' would be considered a 'WORD' because the transitions continue to state 4.
 A sequence of less than two characters drops out either at state 0 or state 1.
 The 'else' path says that in that case a 'FAILURE' would be notified.

-Quex's engines do 'greedy match' or longest match, that is the analyzer tries to 'eat' a maximum of letters until it fails.
+Quex's engines do 'greedy match' or longest match, that is the lexer tries to 'eat' a maximum of letters until it fails.
 It walks along the state machine graph according to the incoming characters, marks the acceptance of the last acceptance state that it passed by, and eventually drops-out.
 Upon drop-out, it